schollz/bol/README.md

 These are the commands available to the user:

-- Open(method): where method is "ssh://server" or "http://server".
+- `Open(name,password,method)`: where method is "ssh://server" or "http://server".
 This tells the server to attempt to pull. and create files if nessecary.
-The NAMEOFREPO is the base58 encoding of the method.
+The name is the name to store the repo under.
+The password is used with the name for authentication if http, or if not, it is location to the private key (if blank it assumes private key as ~/.ssh/id_rsa).
-- Close(): closes the repo, telling it to push.
+- `Close()`: closes the repo, telling it to push.
 Though it only pushes if it was successful pulling
-- Update(text,documentName,entryName,date): make a new entry (or edit old one if entryName is not empty). date can be empty, it will fill in the current date if so
+- `Update(text,documentName,entryName,date)`: make a new entry (or edit old one if entryName is not empty). date can be empty, it will fill in the current date if so
-- DeleteDocument(documentName): will simply Update("ignore-document",documentName,"","")
+- `DeleteDocument(documentName)`: will simply Update("ignore-document",documentName,"","")
-- DeleteEntry(documentName,entryName): will simply Update("ignore-entry",documentName,entryName,"")
+- `DeleteEntry(documentName,entryName)`: will simply Update("ignore-entry",documentName,entryName,"")
-- GetEntry(documentName,entryName): returns all versions of entry, ordered by date
+- `GetEntry(documentName,entryName)`: returns all versions of entry, ordered by date
-- GetDocument(documentName): returns latest versions of all entries in document, ordered by date
+- `GetDocument(documentName)`: returns latest versions of all entries in document, ordered by date

+Every action other than `Open()` and `Close()` will untar and decompress the archive, get the contents, and then retar it and compress (so it mostly stays in that state.
+Unless this is slow, then it will be open to Open and Close to do this.

 ## Implementation notes